 Spring and Fall Boxelder Bug Control

-Control is most effective in the spring or fall when the boxelder bugs are just beginning to emerge (spring) or shelter (fall).
+Control is most effective in the spring or fall when the boxelder bugs are just beginning to emerge (spring) or when they are beginning to seek shelter (fall).

-The most permanent control of boxelder bugs is the removal of any boxelder or silver maple trees near the home because these are a source of food and breeding.
+The most permanent control of boxelder bugs is the removal of any boxelder or silver maple trees near the home because these are a source of their food and breeding areas.

 However, if you prefer to not cut down trees, there are other options:

-- Screen or caulk all cracks, crevices, gaps, and openings in your home's structure.
+- Install screens or caulk all cracks, crevices, gaps, and openings in your home's structure.

-- Repair any torn or broken door or window screens, and ensure doors and windows are well-sealed.
+- Repair any torn or broken door or window screens, and make sure doors and windows are well-sealed.

-- Although exclusion techniques won't always completely eliminate the boxelder bugs' entry, it can reduce entry points and numbers, and provide better control when combined with other techniques.
+- Although exclusion techniques won't always completely eliminate the boxelder bugs' entry, it can reduce the number of entry points and the number of bugs that get into your home.
+This can provide better control when combined with other techniques.

-- A two-part water/one-part dish soap solution can be sprayed on the exterior of the home to kill bugs that migrate to the walls in the fall.
-However, this has to be sprayed directly on the bugs, it does not have a residual effect for bugs landing on it.
+- A solution of two-parts water/one-part dish soap can be sprayed on the exterior of the home to kill bugs that migrate to the walls in the fall.
+However, this has to be sprayed directly on the bugs—it does not have a residual effect for bugs landing on it.

 - Call a pest management professional to spray a residual insecticide on the exterior walls of the home where the bugs are found.
-This will help prevent the bugs from landing for a while, but it will not remain effective once cold weather sets in.
+This will help prevent the bugs from landing for a while, but be aware that it will not remain effective once cold weather sets in.